MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/saving-prompts-as-files.md

 # Saving and sharing prompts

-In previous articles, we demonstrated [create and run prompts inline](./templatizing-prompts.md).
+In previous articles, we demonstrated how to [create and run prompts inline](./templatizing-prompts.md).
 However, in most cases, you'll want to create your prompts in a separate file so you can easily import them into Semantic Kernel across multiple projects and share them with others.

 In this article, we'll demonstrate how to create the files necessary for a prompt so you can easily import them into Semantic Kernel.
 As an example in this article, we will build on the [previous tutorial](./templatizing-prompts.md) by showing how to serialize the chat prompt.
 This prompt will be called `chat`.